 Climate & Humidity

-How long between coats of paint you need to wait depends on various factors, including the climate and humidity level.
+How long between coats of paint i.e. between first coat and second coat you need to wait depends on various factors, including the climate and humidity level.
 Colder or more humid temperatures make it harder for the paint to dry, increasing your wait time.

-When considering paint types, most come down to one of three types: water-based, oil-based, and spray paint.
+When considering paint types, most come down to one of three types: water based paint, oil based paint, and spray paint.

-Spray paint is the fastest to dry as its coats are thin, and the low-density paint allows air inside; when spray painting, you typically only need to wait 2 hours max.
+Spray paint is the fastest to dry as its coats are thin layer, and the low-density paint allows fresh air inside; when spray painting, you typically only need to wait 2 hours max.

-Water-based paints rely on evaporation to dry and can take 2-4 hours to dry.
+Water based paints like latex paints rely on evaporation to dry and can take 2-4 hours to dry.
+This type of paint can be used as door paint.

-Oil-based paints take the longest as they have a lot of moisture and oil, meaning that you will often need to wait more than 24 hours before applying a second coat.
+Oil based paints take the longest as they have a lot of moisture and oil, meaning that you will often need to wait between one or two coats more than 24 hours before applying a second coat of oil based paint or oil paint.
+Applying the next coat too early can result in peeling paint.

 The Thickness & The Way You Paint